 “At work, I’ve earned the nickname ‘globetrotter,’” Agnes says.
 “I’ve been to South Africa, Tanzania, Kenya, South Korea, England and many other countries.
 It opens your eyes when you can travel the world because of sports.
 Our girls, most of them have not traveled before, and it’s overwhelming.
 They get very excited.”

-By participating in the U.S. Department of State and espnW Global Sports Mentoring Program, Agnes hopes to learn about U.S. sports business, management, and media concepts to grow athletics participation and support in Uganda.
+By participating in the U.S. Department of State and espnW Global Sports Mentoring Program, Agnes has learned about U.S. sports business, management, and media concepts to grow athletics participation and support in Uganda.
 The University of Connecticut has a strong history as one of the dominant forces in American university sports, with 21 national championships across its sports teams—including 15 women’s basketball championships.
 Laura Burton, associate professor of sport management, and Jennifer McGarry, department head for educational leadership, are both experts in gender issues in sport, especially those for marginalized ethnic and socio-economic groups.
-Their long-time leadership experience, and familiarity with university sports systems, will connect directly with Agnes and her goals for using education and sports to empower women in Uganda.
+Their long-time leadership experience, and familiarity with university sports systems, are connected directly with Agnes and her goals for using education and sports to empower women in Uganda.

 Minjei Jeon was a 5-year-old girl in Busan, South Korea when her mother first enrolled her in figure skating lessons.
 From the skating rink, Minjei made her way to the basketball court, the soccer field, and anywhere her parents were willing to take her to fuel her thirst for sports.